Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 \subsection{Bond length and bond angle distributions}

-In order to analyze the effects of temperature and stress on the distributions of the lengths and angles of the bonds, we first distinguish the two types of bond lengths, which we denote $A$ and $Z$, and the two types of angles, which we denote by $\alpha$ and $\zeta$, as illustrated in Figure~\ref{fig-lattice}.
-The $A$ bonds are along the armchair direction (equivalently, perpendicular to the zigzag direction).
-The $Z$ bonds alternate symmetrically along the zigzag direction and both exhibit identical deformations at 0~K when a uniaxial stress is applied along a high symmetry direction, such as the zigzag or the armchair direction.
-The angles $\alpha$ and $\zeta$ represent the bond angles formed between two $Z$ bonds and between an $A$ and a $Z$ bond, respectively.
-They respond always differently under an applied stress, due to the geometry of the system and the constraint $\alpha +2\zeta=2\pi$.
+In order to analyze the effects of temperature and stress on the distributions of the lengths and angles of the bonds, we first distinguish the two types of bond lengths, denoted by $A$ and $Z$, and the two types of angles, indicated by $\alpha$ and $\zeta$, as illustrated in Figure~\ref{fig-lattice}.
+The $A$ bonds are along the armchair direction.
+The $Z$ bonds alternate symmetrically along the zigzag direction and both exhibit identical deformations at 0~K when a uniaxial stress is applied along the high symmetry zigzag or armchair directions.
+The angles $\alpha$ and $\zeta$ represent the bond angles formed between two consecutive $Z$ bonds and between an $A$ and a $Z$ bond, respectively.
+They respond always oppositively under an applied stress, due to the geometry of the system and the constraint $\alpha +2\zeta=2\pi$.

-When a load is applied at zero temperature, there is no variability in any type of bond length and angle due to the static nature of the strained sheet at 0~K. Approximate expressions for the strain dependence of bond lengths $A$ and $Z$ and angles $\alpha$ and $\zeta$ were determined in Ref. \cite{ref-Kalosakas-Mat-2022}.
+When a load is applied at zero temperature, due to the absence of fluctuations and the static nature of the strained sheet, there is no variability in the two types of bond lengths and angles and their distribution is delta-peaked.
+Approximate expressions for the strain dependence of bond lengths $A$ and $Z$ and angles $\alpha$ and $\zeta$ were provided in Reference~\cite{ref-Kalosakas-Mat-2022}.
 Indicating by the indices $a$ or $z$ a load applied along the armchair or zigzag direction, respectively, these expressions read

 and

 while for stress along the zigzag direction